-The NPPF requires Open Space policies to "be based on robust and up-to-date assessments of the need for open space, sport and recreation facilities (including quantitative or qualitative deficits or surpluses) and opportunities for new provision." (paragraph 97) As a
+The NPPF requires Open Space policies to "be based on robust and up-to-date assessments of the need for open space, sport and recreation facilities (including opportunities for new provision." (paragraph 97) As a result, open space provision must be based on the need for open space established through assessments.
+The OSSRA conducted a survey to establish current need, which has informed the proposed standards.